quentincaffeino/manypixels-illustrations/packages/svelte/README.md

 # @quentincaffeino/manypixels-svelte

-All the credit goes to awesome ManyPixels team for creating these awesome illistrations.
+All the credit goes to awesome ManyPixels team for creating these awesome illustrations.

 ## Usage

-Svelte components export these props:
+Components export these props:

 - class - Add class to svg element
 - size - This would set width and height of an image